WitchDevelops/squiz/README.md

 - Users can sort by name (A-Z, Z-A) or numberOfEmployees (ascending, descending).
 - Sorting persists when filters are changed.

+# Useful resources and general notes

+1. While setting up Tailwind in the project, I noticed that [Tailwind](https://tailwindcss.com/) introduced a new major version 4, which changed many things.
+Because I was pressed for time I decided to use the version I'm more familiar with, which is version 3.

 # Deployment

 The app is deployed on Vercel: